Righteous Brothers (Arrested Development): On the next Arrested Development...

 Having burnt his hands on the family Cornballer, which erased his fingerprints, Oscar has trouble explaining to the cops who he really is.
 Having broken up with Lindsay (Portia de Rossi), Tobias (David Cross) decides to quit his job at the Bluth Company and move to Las Vegas with his new girlfriend Kitty (Judy Greer).
 Having arrived at Las Vegas, Tobias is told that his dream job has been filled in by a mysterious man, who happens to be George Sr.

 Production

 "Righteous Brothers" was directed by Chuck Martin, and written by series creator Mitchell Hurwitz and co-executive producer Jim Vallely.
 It was Martin's first and only directing credit, Hurwtitz's 14th writing credit and Vallely's tenth writing credit.
 It was the eighteenth and final episode of the season to be filmed.

+The idea for the plot revolving around Gob and Franklin's $5000 CD was partially inspired off of a story from writer Brad Copeland; Copeland was given a CD from someone, and he felt he hadn't thanked them enough.
+This eventually morphed into a story concept of Michael not thanking Gob enough for a CD he had given to him, leading to them making it worth an exaggerated $5000.

 Reception

 In the United States, the episode was watched by 5.99 million viewers on its original broadcast.